 A: In June 2005, the FDA received reports of two deaths, which are suspected to be associated with a Guidant defibrillator malfunction.

-In June 2006, Boston Scientific/Guidant reported one malfunction, which occurred at the time of implantation.
-In four other cases, the patients needed device replacements.
-In two of these cases, the patients lost consciousness when their devices malfunctioned.
+In June 2006, Boston Scientific/Guidant reported 5 malfunctions, 1 which occurred at the time of implantation.
+In the 4 other cases, the patients needed device replacements.
+In 2 of these cases, the patients lost consciousness when their devices malfunctioned.
 No deaths have been reported.

 Q: What should I do if I have a Boston Scientific/Guidant defibrillator implanted?